AceCentre/RelayKeys/README.md

 Well a range of purposes.
 For some - its just a convenient way of saving some money on a [KVM switch](https://en.wikipedia.org/wiki/KVM_switch) - or replacing now hard to find [commercial solutions](https://github.com/AceCentre/RelayKeys#non-disability-related-products).

-For the AceCentre we want people with disabilities who are forced to use one system (e.g. a dedicated Eyegaze system) to be able to access other computers and systems they may need to use for work or leisure.
-This has only been available on a few systems - and either rely on a piece of software running on the 'client' (i.e. receiving ) machine - and often on the same network which is sadly often impossible in schools or government workplaces - Or over bluetooth but for only one system in the field exists (see [here for more details on these](#and-on-the-aac-side-of-things)).
+For the [AceCentre](http://acecentre.org.uk) we want people with disabilities who are forced to use one system (e.g. a dedicated Eyegaze system) to be able to access other computers and systems they may need to use for work or leisure.
+This has only been available on a couple of commercial AAC systems - and often need to be on the same network which is sadly often impossible in schools or government workplaces - Or they do work over bluetooth but for only one system in the field exists like this (see [here for more details on these](#and-on-the-aac-side-of-things)).

 ![Image of Person Using AAC](https://acecentre.org.uk/wp-content/uploads/2017/05/Helping-children-with-AAC-needs-1280x492.jpg)